 Once your dog has finished Private Training or a Training Camp you may sign up for Family Dog Obedience.
 All classes have a maximum of 6 dog to ensure personal attention.
 You will not find a group class on the central coast that will give you this much personal time and attention.
 Since all the dogs in the class will have been though training already we are able to work on advanced behaviors.
 The main goal of this class to have you dog stay focused on you and be calm around lots of distraction and real world situations.
 Dogs playing with toys, BBQ settings, gates getting left open, overly excited people greeting your dog, calling your dog away from a dog they are playing with, calling your dog away from someone that is petting or feeding them and more.

 Join a NoseWork Class today and get started in the fastest growing sport in the dog world.
-No obedience training is needed prior to joining this class.
 Using the same methods that are used to train narcotic detection dogs we will teach your dog to sniff out q-tips scented with essential oils.
 This is the mental stimulation that is lacking in your dog’s life as a pet.
 This allows you to exercise your dog regardless of the weather or how you are feeling.
 Many owners go on to compete in NoseWork competitions.

 Frequently Asked Questions